adaltas/node-csv/README.md

   console.log('#'+index+' '+JSON.stringify(row));
 })
 .on('end', function(count){
-  // when writing to a file, use the 'close' event
+  // when writing to a file, use the 'end' event
   // the 'end' event may fire before the file has been written console.log('Number of lines: '+count);
 })